help-me-mom/ng-mocks/README.md

 ---

-### How to mock a provider
+### How to create a mock provider

-`MockProvider` might be useful If you want to stub a service or a token in providers.
+`MockProvider` might be useful If you want to create a stub service or a stub token in providers.

 - `MockProvider( MyService )` - creates a `useFactory` provider with `MockService(MyService)` under the hood.
 - `MockProvider( MY_TOKEN_1 )` - creates a `useValue` provider that returns `undefined`.
 - `MockProvider( MyService, {mocked: true} )` - creates a `useValue` provider that returns the passed value.
 - `MockProvider( MY_TOKEN_1, 'fake' )` - creates a `useValue` provider that returns the passed value.
-- `MockProviders( MyService1, MY_TOKEN_1, ... )` - returns an array of mocked services and tokens.
+- `MockProviders( MyService1, MY_TOKEN_1, ... )` - returns an array of mock services and tokens.

-Now let's pretend that in an Angular application `TargetComponent` depends on a service of `DependencyService`, and it should be mocked in favor of avoiding overhead.
+Now let's pretend that in an Angular application `TargetComponent` depends on a service of `DependencyService`, and its mock copy should be used in favor of avoiding overhead.

 Usually a test looks like: